golu7679/golu7679/README.md

 # Hello, welcome to my profile..

 ### I am Golu, an enthusiastic programmer.
-#### I'm from India and a Computer Science student at KNU university.
+#### I'm from India and a Computer Science student at Chandigrah university.

 I just love to learn new things and explore different areas.
 I like to do competitive programming as well as development projects.
 I have worked with Web-Development both frontend and backend.